 It’s no accident that ICE ranking and the Growth Hacking movement came around when Silicon Valley engineers at Dropbox, AirBnB, and Facebook got put in charge of marketing.

-ICE scoring is an engineer’s way of approaching strategy.
+The ICE framework is an engineer’s way of approaching growth strategy.

 Break a messy real-world problem into smaller parts, assign values to each part and run the calculation to predict the potential outcome; boiling life down to a Fermi problem.